He announces his presence only when the night is perfectly ripe. When the laughter flows like liquor and the liquor flows at pace. Continue reading

 It goes like this:

-You start the week relatively brightly.
+You start the week feeling bright and prepared.
 You feel quietly assured that this time things will be different.
-You make plans, write to do lists, make an attempt to be healthy and productive.
+You make plans, you write to do lists, you make a a vow to be healthy and productive.
 Go for a jog on Monday, salad for dinner Tuesday.
 You put that copy of Anna Karenina in your bag to read at lunch.
-You’ll maintain this for two, sometimes even three days.
-But inevitably come Friday you’ll once again find yourself desperately scrabbling for the weekend, on hands and knees, like a man in a desert dying of thirst, withering under the noonday sun, clawing his way towards an oasis.
+You’ll be the you that you always knew you could be.
+You’ll keep it up for two, maybe even three days.
+But inevitably come Friday the veil of sensibility will have been torn to rags.
+You’ll find yourself desperately scrabbling for the weekend, on hands and knees, like a man in a desert dying of thirst, withering under the noonday sun, clawing his way towards an oasis.

 Ever since my first steps as a curious toddler I’ve been burdened with the nagging feeling that I’m doing something wrong.
 Wherever I am, whatever I’m doing, be the act illicit or virtuous, performed diligently or devil may care, I can’t seem to shake the sensation that I’m mistaken in some fundamental and irredeemable way.
 People tell me I can’t possibly remember learning to walk but I assure you, as real a memory as seeing me today would be for you tomorrow, I can still see and feel that moment vividly.
 As I toddled along experiencing life up on my feet for the first time the fear struck me.
 I worried that perhaps I wasn’t doing it right, that my legs were making all the wrong movements.
 I became so anxious that I panicked.
 With no parental guidance on the matter (where they were at the time I couldn’t tell you) I stumbled and careened head first into the nearby coffee table.
 That accident consolidated in me that nascent fear and ever since I’ve carried with me the unshakeable feeling that my fears had been proven entirely correct.